LucasAndradeDias/outliner/README.md

 -   **Function Tracing**: Trace function calls, returns, and line execution within a Python module.
 -   **Data Collection**: Collect detailed data on function executions and execution flow.
--   **Method Tree**: Display a tree of methods used by the object for object behavior exploration.
+-   **Method Tree**: Display a tree of functions used by the object for object behavior exploration.
 -   **Easy Integration**: Simple and straightforward integration into your Python projects.
 -   **Customizable**: Fine-tune tracing parameters to suit your debugging and exploration